skatejs/skatejs/README.md

 Skate mostly polyfills [Mutation Observers](https://developer.mozilla.org/en/docs/Web/API/MutationObserver), but only internally.
 It is not usable outside of Skate at the moment since it only polyfills what Skate needs to function.

+As you may know, the only way to polyfill Mutation Observers is to use the deprecated DOM 3 Mutation Events.
+They were deprecated because if you insert 5k elements at once, you then trigger 5k handlers at once.
+Mutation Observers will batch that into a single callback.
+What Skate does to mitigate this overhead is to queue up each event to be processed on the next tick.
+Once queued, it then batches them up like Mutation Observers do, and then calls the callback only once.

 Preventing FOUC